-What is a Synthetic Identity?
+What is Synthetic Identity Fraud?

 The Dangers of Synthetic Identity Fraud

-The true danger of synthetic fraud is that, unlike third-party fraud where an entire identity is stolen and used to defraud enterprises and victims, synthetic identity fraud frequently has no specific consumer victim.
+The true danger of synthetic fraud is that, unlike third-party fraud where an entire identity is stolen and used to defraud enterprises and victims, synthetic fraud frequently has no specific consumer victim.
 That can sound like a good thing – until you realize that consumer victims are a critical tool in detecting and stopping fraud.
-The lack of a clear consumer victim presents two challenges to enterprises.
+The lack of a clear victim presents two challenges to enterprises.